SiriusMe/Serendipity/past.md

 <br>Trying to be someone who you’re not only makes you look
 pathetic.
 Anyways…
 <br>
-After that came the most exciting and beautiful part of my life.
+<br>After that came the most exciting and beautiful part of my
+life.
 I was no longer that pathetic girl with braces who craved for the warmth of friendship..
 <br>By that time, I already found the people who brought that